nduynguyen16/Portfolio/3. Data Visualization/README.md

 ### Objectives
 * Create a Visualization dashboard to find insight that supports my hypothesis that population growth affects the GDP growth rate
 ### Dataset
-* Use dataset from The World Bank Data  World Development Indicators | DataBank (worldbank.org)
+* Use dataset from The World Bank Data [Dataset link](https://databank.worldbank.org/source/world-development-indicators)
 * The dataset contains: The total population and GDP Growth Annual(%) of 11 countries in the Southeast Asia Area from 2019 to 2020
 ### Tools
 * Cleaning and Preparing data with Excel